 We have been hearing of dogs dying all over Egypt.
 And it’s not only the stray dogs that are dying, which would be understandable as they do not always have the option to find a cool place or even just some fresh water.
 But it is domesticated dogs that die on daily basis.
 And it’s no weird virus, it is simply the humidity and the heat.

 It is extremely hot these days and temperatures in the sun could rise above 50ºC.
 To try to imagine how a dog perceives the heat, wear a coat and go sit for a short while outdoors in the sun.
-In particular during such hot days, if possible please keep your dogs indoors, in a cool and well ventilated or air conditioned area.
+In particular during such hot days, if possible please keep your dogs indoors, in a cool and well ventilated area.
+Many people put ceiling fans in their rooms.
+However, when experts were asked ‘does a ceiling fan cool a room?’, it was found that, while a ceiling fan can cool people down in a room, they do not actually cool a room down.
+For this reason, it may be better to install air conditioning instead of a ceiling fan.

 If your dog has to be outside, please follow these guidelines: